mitmedialab/prg-scratch-gui/DEPLOYING.md

 1. Create a `GH_TOKEN` [following these steps](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line#creating-a-token)
     - Give it Repo permissions (first checkbox)
 1. Enter your GH_TOKEN on the CircleCI settings page as an Environment Variable
+1. Go to Settings -> Checkout SSH Keys and add a User Key

 # Monorepo Approach